guardian/riff-raff/riff-raff/public/docs/howto/fix-a-failed-deploy.md

 If the deployment has failed, it is possible that some instances will still have scale-in protection enabled.
 In some cases this needs to be manually removed before attempting the next deploy.

-In the same ASG section of AWS (see Step 1 above), after completing Step 1, navigate to the "Instance management" tab to check and remove all instances for scale-in protection: Click the checkbox next to an instance ID, select the "Actions" drop-down", select "Remove scale-in protection" if available (it will only be available if the instance has scale-in protection), then confirm.
+In the same ASG section of AWS (see Step 1 above), after completing Step 1, navigate to the "Instance management" tab to check and remove all instances for scale-in protection: Click the checkbox next to an instance ID, select the "Actions" drop-down, select "Remove scale-in protection" if available (it will only be available if the instance has scale-in protection), then confirm.

 See [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html) for more information on instance scale-in protection in ASGs, or in the case the UI navigation has shifted from what is described above.
 If the UI has changed, please open a PR to update these documents [here](https://github.com/guardian/riff-raff).